• English (United States)

 Highlights

-・Watch artisans at work in Arita’s Kuromuta district.
+・Watch artisans at work in Arita’s Kuromuta-Obo district.

 ・See an actual climbing kiln, as well as other different types of kilns.